yaelsolan/AD-powershell/README.md

 - Replace environment-specific values (usernames, OUs, servers) before running in production.
 - Use `-WhatIf` and test on non-production systems when applicable.

-## ✅ Next Steps (Optional)
-- Organize by folders (e.g. Users / Groups / Queries / Automation).
-- Convert `.txt` files into `.ps1` where appropriate.
-- Add examples and parameters in future updates.

----

-Feel free to expand this repo over time as you build more AD automation tools.